malerey/aerochallenge/README.md

 To-dos:
 - SVG icons now the same size but still behave weird on hover.
-- "Redeem" button behaves weird in some resolutions.
 - When user clics "Highest price" or "Lowest price" while on page 2, page 1 should be displayed.
 - Fake John Kite's identity and claim the 112 (and counting) products on his account.